SeanSobey/ChartjsNodeCanvas/README.md

 ## Limitations

+### Node Modules

+I hope to convert this package to a node module in the future, but since it uses the CommonJS API to manage memory for ChartJS this is not a simple task.
+It it a top priority for the next major release.

 ### Animations

 Chart animation (and responsive resize) is disabled by this library.
 This is necessary since the animation API's required are not available in Node JS/canvas-node (this is not a browser environment after all).